JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 As time passed, I turned around and saw Anne standing there… But she was acting weird.
 She was clearly still conscious but was catatonic and staring out into nowhere.

+I stood up and stood right in front of her and she barely moved.
+Her head and eyes twiched a bit but in general seemed to stand there like stiff, malfunctioning robot.

+Someone who knew her came by, and explained to me casually that she fell into catatonic states like this all the time and it was no big deal.
+I nodded at them and then looked at Anne and just accepted it as is.

+Just as I was about to walk away, Todd showed up and said, “What’s up?”
+I pointed to Anne and said, “Look at her.
+She’s fucked up.”

+Todd looked and then just said, “So what?
+It’s no big deal

 ***

 *A High Functioning Comedy Genius Enjoys the Bacchanal (c) Copyright by Jack Szwergold; written on May 19, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*